justinbax/grotto/README.md

 A tool for optimizing your Professor Oak Challenge in Pokémon B2W2, written in C.

 grotto estimates the amount of time needed to capture all Pokémons in a series of hidden grottos and the optimal amount of biking for reloading them.
 The estimation is simply done through repetitive simulation and averaging.
-The current settings are set for { TODO where are the grottos anyway }, but a new set of hidden grottos may be simulated (see below).
+The current settings are set for a specific set of hidden grottos but can easily be changed (see below).

 ## Usage
 `grotto [skip ...]`